 It is sometimes called degenerative joint disease.
 This kind of arthritis wears away the cartilage that covers the ends of each bone in a knee or hip, so it is often described as a "wear and tear" disease.

 If you have persistent pain, aching, or stiffness of your knees or hips when you move them that is not a result of a recent injury, then you should see your health care professional for an assessment.
 Osteoarthritis tends to get worse with time and can

 make it challenging to perform day-to-day activities as we age.

 To make a diagnosis, your health care provider will take a history asking about your symptoms and give you a physical exam.
 Generally, if you are 40 years or older, you won’t need an x-ray or other types of imaging to confirm a diagnosis.

-Neuropsychiatrist, Associate Professor; Faculty of Medicine, McMaster University
+Neuropsychiatrist, Associate Professor; Faculty of Health Sciences, McMaster University

 Professor, Department of Surgery, McMaster University

 Assistant Clinical Professor, Rehabilitation Science, Faculty of Health Sciences, McMaster University